 How can I make sure that the windows or doors that I am purchasing are in fact impact-resistant products?

 I read a NOA and saw two different types of impact-resistant windows.
 There is the small missile and the large missile.
-What is the different between the two?
+What is the difference between the two?

 The test for large missiles consists of firing, from a cannon, a six-foot, 9-pound 2x4 piece of lumber at the window system at 50 feet per second.
 Basically, the window system must remain intact after the lumber makes impact against the window glazing.
 The small missiles test, on the other hand, exposes the window system to a variety of impacts with 30 pieces of roof gravel at approximately 80 feet per second.